GiorgioMegrelli/Sh2/README.md

     }
 }
 ```
-Sh2 will insert parsed parameters class before `invoke()` method is run so you can use it in this method.
+Sh2 will insert parsed parameters object before `invoke()` method is called, so you will be able to use it within your command.
-If you want to use arguments in you command class add `public String[] getArguments()` and `public void setArguments(String[])`
+If you want to use arguments in you command class add this getter and setter: `public String[] getArguments()` and `public void setArguments(String[])`
-methods in parameters' class or simply do it:
+methods in parameters' class.
+You can also do it simplier by this 'shortcut':
 ```java
 class YourCommandParameters extends ParametersWithArguments {
     // ...
 }
 ```

-<i>Check `src/main/java/ge/sh2/command/custom/` to see example and more details.</i>
+<i>Check `src/main/java/ge/sh2/command/custom/` to see examples and additional details.</i>

 ### TODO List

-- [ ] Updated algorithm to find setters and getters
+- [ ] Update algorithm of finding setters and getters
 - [ ] Add custom command arguments parser
 - [ ] Add new commands
-- [ ] Improve code quality (should be always always here...)
+- [ ] Improve code quality (should be always always here...:D)
 - [ ] Add CLI mode

-## Project is really WELCOME for modifications
+## Project is WELCOME for modifications